mitchcapper/PilotAIAssistantControl/README.md

 You can optionally provide a "reference text/document" which can be a longer document the user is working on and allow the user to control how much(if any) of it to send along.

+Note this is not yet published as a nuget package recommend cloning this repo, then in your solution add a project reference to the project.

 ## Screenshots

 | In this screenshot it is the left panel | Config Pane | Collapsed View |